agentbigman/Agentbigman.github.io/_blog/backpack_checklist_for_himalayas.md

 + A thin fleece comforter or shawl
 + Toileteries
 + Medicines
-+ Mixed Dry Fruits - It's best hiking food (100-200 grams for each hiking day)
++ Mixed Dry Fruits - It's the best hiking food (100-200 grams for each hiking day)
 + Laundry bags and extra polyethene bags
 + A sturdy water bottle